-If you lost a loved one because of a dog attack, we may also include damages related to their wrongful death.
-These damages can include costs for funeral services, loss of society and companionship, loss of financial support, and pain and suffering experienced by both the victim and their surviving family.
+If you have lost a loved one because of a dog attack, we will also include damages related to their wrongful death.
+These damages can include costs for funeral services, loss of society and companionship, loss of financial support, and pain and suffering experienced by the victim and their surviving family.

-Why You Should Consider Hiring a Dog Bite Lawyer for Your Case
+Why You Should Consider Hiring a Lafayette Dog Bite Lawyer for Your Case

-Our legal team at Laborde Earles Injury Lawyers handles dog bite injury cases.
-When you work with us, we take care to explain the nature of your case, including:
+Our legal team regularly handles dog bite injury cases.
+When you work with us, we’ll take care to explain the nature of your case, including:

 - Who might be held liable for your damages